Lloyd Winnecke

-Lloyd Winnecke (born June 6, 1960) is an American politician and businessman serving as the 34th mayor of Evansville, Indiana.
+Lloyd Winnecke (born June 6, 1960) is an American politician and businessman who was the 34th mayor of Evansville, Indiana.
 He was elected in November 2011 and his four-year term began January 1, 2012.
 In November 2015, Winnecke was re-elected for a second term, and, in November 2019, he was elected to a third term.
+He chose to retire rather than run for re-election to a fourth term in office and was succeeded by Stephanie Terry in the In November 2023.

 Winnecke formerly served as news director for WEHT-TV News 25 in Henderson, Kentucky.
 He also served as president of the Vanderburgh County Commission and was senior vice president and marketing director for Fifth Third Bank.

 Early life and education

 Lloyd Winnecke was born in Evansville to Ralph and Shirley Winnecke, who were lab technicians at Mead Johnson.
 Winnecke graduated from Central High School in 1978 and attended the University of Evansville where he received a Bachelor's degree in communications.

 Career

 Fifth Third Bank and news broadcasting

 For thirteen years prior to running for mayor, he worked as senior vice president and marketing director for Fifth Third Bank.
 Prior to joining the bank, Lloyd spent 17 years in television news, most recently as News Director at WEHT News 25.